Contact:

 Work organization, safety and general notes

 Careful organization increases safety and efficiency.
 In addition to technical planning, work spaces, logistics and communication are important.
 Legal requirements and professional association rules must be observed; specific requirements can vary by project and must be checked on a project-specific basis.
+Clear responsibilities, method statements and permits to work ensure that structural, environmental and occupational safety objectives are aligned and auditable.

 Practical recommendations